sanjay9027/Devops-Journey/Linux Commands1.md

-mkdir -p dir-name/dir-name 	-Create a directory hierarchy.
-Create parent directories as needed, if they don't
+- `mkdir -p dir-name/dir-name ` 	-Create a directory hierarchy.
+Create parent directories as needed, if they don't exist.
-								exist.
 You can specify multiple directories.

-rmdir      					-to remove the specified directory  if it's empty rmdir -p 					-Remove both the Parent & Child Directory rmdir -pv   				-Remove all parent & sub directories along with the verbox rm -rf  					-Removes files (empty / non empty) & directories rm -rp   					-Removes non empty diretories including parent & sub directories rm -r  						-Removes Empty Directories
+- `rmdir `      					-to remove the specified directory  if it's empty
+- `rmdir -p ` 					-Remove both the Parent & Child Directory
+- `rmdir -pv `   				-Remove all parent & sub directories along with the verbox

-whoami 						-Username of the users logged in at the terminal. hostname 					-Display hostname of the system /ec2 instance/machine details. hostname -f 				-Displays Fully Qualified Domain Name (FQDN) of the system. hostname i					-to seee only ip address passwd 						-Change password of current user. pwd 						-Get the full path of the current working directory. ipconfig					-used on windows to get ip address & all other ip ddress of i/o devices of machine ifconfig					-used on linux to get ip address  & all other ip ddress of i/o devices of machine
+- `rm -rf `  					-Removes files (empty / non empty) & directories
+- `rm -rp `   					-Removes non empty diretories including parent & sub directories
+- `rm -r `  						-Removes Empty Directories

+- `whoami ` 						-Username of the users logged in at the terminal.
+- `hostname ` 					-Display hostname of the system /ec2 instance/machine details.
+- `hostname -f ` 				-Displays Fully Qualified Domain Name (FQDN) of the system.
+- `hostname i `					-to seee only ip address
+- `passwd ` 						-Change password of current user.
+- `pwd ` 						-Get the full path of the current working directory.
+- `ipconfig `					-used on windows to get ip address & all other ip ddress of i/o devices of - `machine `
+- `ifconfig `					-used on linux to get ip address  & all other ip ddress of i/o devices of - `machine

-cat /etc/os-release 		-to see details of OS yum 						-yellodog update modified //used to install or uninstall any pakage / software
+- `cat /etc/os-release ` 		-to see details of OS
+- `yum ` 						-yellodog update modified //used to install or uninstall any pakage / software

-httpd						-hyper text transfer protocol daemon yum install httpd			-install apache server by default on RedHat Linux or AWS Linux
+- `httpd `						-hyper text transfer protocol daemon
+- `yum install httpd `			-install apache server by default on RedHat Linux or AWS Linux

--y  						-used to mark all options to yes yum remove httpd  			-remove httpd files yum update httpd  			-to update httpd files
+- `-y `  						-used to mark all options to yes
+- `yum remove httpd `  			-remove httpd files
+- `yum update httpd `  			-to update httpd files

-service httpd start  		-to start apache server service httpd status		-to check apache server status
+- `service httpd start `  		-to start apache server
+- `service httpd status `		-to check apache server status

-chkconfig httpd on  		-to run apache server automatically when we open our machines chkconfig httpd off  		-don't start apache server automatically
+- `chkconfig httpd on `  		-to run apache server automatically when we open our machines
+- `chkconfig httpd off `  		-don't start apache server automatically

-yum list installed 			-to get details of all installed packages
+- `yum list installed ` 			-to get details of all installed packages

-which 						-to check any package is installed or not which tree 					-check tree installed ?
+- `which ` 						-to check any package is installed or not
+- `which tree ` 					-check tree installed ?

-echo 						-reflect message
+- `echo ` 						-reflect message
 								echo "hello "

-echo "hello" > file9 		-creat new file9 & add text "hello"
+- `echo "hello" > file9 ` 		-creat new file9 & add text "hello"

-echo "namaste" >> file9 	-add text "namaste" in file9
+- `echo "namaste" >> file9 ` 	-add text "namaste" in file9

-grep 						-to find out a text present acts like Ctrl + F
-								grep root  /etc/password
+- `grep ` 						-to find out a text present acts like Ctrl + F grep root  /etc/password

-sort 						-used to sort files in alphabatical order
+- `sort ` 						-used to sort files in alphabatical order

-useradd rocky 				- Create a user named "rocky" groupadd devops 			- Create a group named "devops"
+- `useradd rocky ` 				- Create a user named "rocky"
+- `groupadd devops ` 			- Create a group named "devops"

-gpasswd -a rocky devops 	-Add user "rocky" to group "devops" gpasswd -M <user1> <user2> <groupname>  -Add multiple users to a group
+- `gpasswd -a rocky devops ` 	-Add user "rocky" to group "devops"
+- `gpasswd -M <user1> <user2> <groupname> `  -Add multiple users to a group

-cat /etc/group 				-To see the users & groupname
+- `cat /etc/group ` 				-To see the users & groupname

-ln -s <fileName> <SoftlinkFileName> -To create a softlink file of a file
-										ln -s file1 softlink1 -> lrwxrwxrwx 1 root root 5 Dec 26 11:35 softlink1 -> file1
+- `ln -s <fileName> <SoftlinkFileName> ` -To create a softlink file of a file ln -s file1 softlink1 -> lrwxrwxrwx 1 root root 5 Dec 26 11:35 softlink1 -> file1

-ln <fileName> <HardlinkFileName>  - To create a hardlink file of a file
-										ln file2 hardlink2
+- `ln <fileName> <HardlinkFileName> `  - To create a hardlink file of a file ln file2 hardlink2
-note- if u delete the original file also the backup file / hardlink file will have all data
+- `note- if u delete the original file also the backup file / hardlink file will have all data `

-tar comand
+- `tar comand `
-gzip command
+- `gzip command `
-wget command
+- `wget command `